Overview

 • built-in router that offers client-side navigation when appropriate.

-• static page generation when appropriate.
+• static page generation at build time when appropriate.

 temporary scope of this guide: Pages router